Nice to meet you.

 4. Streamline with software

-You might be wondering when you’ll have the time to monitor all of this information.
+You might wonder when you’ll have the time to monitor all of this information.
 After all, this seems like a full-time job in itself.
 According to Justin, 80% of the organizations they work with have fewer than 10 employees.
-That doesn’t leave a lot of room for a full-time commitment to data security, which is why big tech has been stepping up in a big way.
+That doesn’t leave much room for a full-time commitment to data security, which is why big tech has been stepping up in a big way.

 “Up until now, tech companies haven’t been providing the right capabilities to help these nonprofits protect themselves.
 We’re seeing that change.
 Our industry needs to help lead the conversation by providing these organizations with the tools they need.
 We need to be equal partners in this fight.”

-Data privacy software might hold the key for protecting your organization from cyber attacks.
+Data privacy software might hold the key to protecting your organization from cyber-attacks.
 It allows your team to automate the little things and keep your organization running smoothly.
-The right data privacy software can help your team by assisting in managing and maintaining information compliance, aiding in the documentation and delivery of sensitive information, and more.
+The right data privacy software can help your team by assisting in managing and maintaining information compliance, documenting and delivering sensitive information, and more.

 5. Involve your employees